Manjula-819/portfolio/README.md

 Welcome to my personal portfolio website!
 This cosmic-themed portfolio showcases my skills, projects, and journey as a developer.
 Built with HTML, CSS, and JavaScript, it features a starry background, custom cursor effects, and a marquee-style project carousel.

 ## 🚀 Live Demo
-Check out the live portfolio here:file:///C:/Users/manju/OneDrive/Desktop/fu2.html
+Check out the live portfolio here https://manjula-819.github.io/portfolio/

 ## ✨ Features
 - **Cosmic Theme:** A space-inspired design with a starry background and glowing effects.
 - **Custom Cursor:** A magenta-pink gradient cursor with a trailing smoke effect.
 - **Project Carousel:** Square project cards (`320px x 320px`) with a marquee effect for smooth scrolling, including:
   - Plagiarism Checker Website
-  - SAFAA Dashboard
-  - Task Manager Redesign
   - This Portfolio Website (self-referential project)
 - **Skills Marquee:** A scrolling list of skills with emojis (React, Figma, JavaScript, etc.).
 - **Education Timeline:** A cosmic journey of my academic background.